microsoft/CNTK/Documentation/current_iteration.md

 ### Deterministic Pooling
 Now call `cntk.debug.force_deterministic()` will make max and average pooling deterministic, this behavior depend on cuDNN version 6 or later.

+### Add Crop Node to Python API
+Motivation in order to support some image segmentation network, we added Crop node to C++ and Python API.
+Crop node crops its first input along spatial axes so that the result matches the spatial size of its second (reference) input.
+All non-spatial dimensions are unchanged.
+Crop offsets can be specified directly, or computed automatically, by traversing the network, and matching centers of receptive fields between activations in the two inputs

 ## Performance
 ### Intel MKL update to improve inference speed on CPU by around 2x on AlexNet
 This work is rolled over to next release due to dependency on test infrastructure updates.